jdillard/personal-site/source/_trips/2022-03-25-paradise-glacier-ski-tour.md

-Instead we stopped on the ridge for a quick rest while we transitioned and discussed if we were going with plan A or B.  It didn't take long to decide to drop down to Paradise Glacier, so the converstation moved to route finding logistics to make sure we had a safe exit.
+Instead we stopped on the ridge for a quick rest while we transitioned and discussed if we were going with plan A or B.  It didn't take long to decide to drop down to Paradise Glacier, so the conversation moved to route finding logistics to make sure we had a safe exit.

 ![Descending Paradise Glacier](/assets/images/trips/paradise-glacier-descent.jpg "Descending Paradise Glacier"){: .shadow-5.oversized}{: loading="lazy"}<small><i>Descending Paradise Glacier.</i></small>

-We started by having to Work our way over icy wind scouled snow.
-Luckily the snow pack was high this time of year, so crevasses weren't much of a concearn.
+We started by having to Work our way over icy wind scoured snow.
+Luckily the snow pack was high this time of year, so crevasses weren't much of a concern.
-Once we got down in to the valley, there were lots of recent avy debris to dodge, but totally manageable.
+Once we got down in to the valley, there were lots of recent avalanche debris to dodge, but totally manageable.

 To do so, we traversed high on the left side, saving up enough gravity to get